Bird Migration: Birds of the Pacific Flyway

 - Hummingbirds: The Pacific Flyway is especially friendly to a wide variety of hummingbirds.
 To keep up with all those hummers, try the Hummerbar®.
 Keep your hummingbird feeders clean with the Perky-Pet® Cleaning Mop, a flexible cleaning tool that helps you reach into all the tightest areas of a hummingbird feeder.

 - Orioles: With their love for all food orange, orioles of all kinds will be drawn to the Perky-Pet® Oriole Feeder.
-For style’s sake, you may prefer to invest in this hand-painted oriole feeder, which has the gentle appearance of an orange shrouded with leaves.
+For style’s sake, you may prefer to invest in this carnival glass oriole feeder, which has a vintage carnival glass bottle with orange luster finish.

 - Small birds: The wonderful thing about the smallest birds is that they can get where larger birds can’t.
 To cater to those birds, you only need to keep the other birds out!
 Try this enclosed bird feeder.
 Alternatively, try a small window feeder that’s just not big enough for those large birds.